Executive Leadership

 Research Scientist

-Julie Blum joined us as a Research Scientist in early August.
+Julie Blum joined us as a Research Scientist in August of 2022.
 She has a strong background in coastal landscape dynamics, and will work with the Institute to improve tidal marsh management and increase resilience by investigating the ecological, geological, and chemical factors related to coastal change.

 Julie received a Master of Science in the Ecology and Evolution program at Rutgers University in 2020.
 Earlier in her career, she earned a Bachelor of Science at Gettysburg College and spent several years working with various State and Federal agencies on data collection, data management, and geospatial analysis related to watersheds, water quality, coastal geomorphology, and climate resilience.